BrassGoggledArchivists/Enchantments/README.md

 Enchantments
 ============

-Adds more enchantments to Minecraft
+Adds more enchantments to Minecraft.
+Please read the LICENSE for the terms of using this mod source.